 WRAG Members - please register online

-WRAG’s Racial Equity Working Group invites funders and leaders of immigrant advocacy organizations to a special briefing and community dialogue on immigration justice in the Greater Washington region.
-We’ll hear from a panel of diverse leaders working to advance racial equity in our region by organizing for policy and systems change in support of immigrant justice.
-The panel discussion will be followed by facilitated dialogues among funders and organizers to further explore how philanthropy can leverage collective power and deploy resources to create just and equitable communities, change narratives, and amplify efforts on the ground.
-This is an opportunity to learn more about the challenges facing immigrant communities in our region, to deepen our understanding of how anti-immigrant policies are rooted in anti-Blackness, and to explore how movements for fairness and justice for immigrants intersect with movements for racial equity and justice.
+WRAG’s Racial Equity Working Group invites funders committed to social justice and nonprofits advocating for immigrant rights to a briefing and community dialogue on immigrant justice in the Greater Washington region.
+A panel of leaders will speak on their work to advance racial equity by organizing for policy and systems change in support of immigrant justice.
+Then, participants will engage in facilitated dialogue to explore how philanthropy can move power and resources to amplify efforts on the ground, change narratives, and create just and equitable communities.
+Join us to learn about the current challenges facing our immigrant communities, deepen understanding of how anti-immigrant policies are rooted in anti-Blackness and the implications of that, and explore how movements for fairness and justice for immigrants intersect with movements for racial equity.

 Moderator: Jeanné Lewis, Vice President & Chief Engagement Officer, National Committee for Responsive Philanthropy